thomask156/Pickup-Farming/README.md

 The bot cannot record anything but direction keys and if you press the escape button. **If you get into battle while recording, use your mouse to fight or run.**

-# Software Used For This Project

-[JetBrains Pycharm](https://www.jetbrains.com/pycharm/): Very useful and efficient IDE, helping me immensely in finding errors and writing code.

-[Python (Ver 3.6)](https://www.python.org/): Language of choice for this project, allowing fast and comprehensive coding.

 ## Libraries Used for this Project